timeoutdigital/envars/README.md

 ## Requirements

-Your AWS account should have a KMS key created with an alias of `alias/envars`.
+A KMS key should be created in your AWS account.

 further reading at https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html